brclar15/ovidTreebank/README.md

   - here I've compared Ovid and Vergil for what is currently treebanked by both
 - `ovidVergil.csv`
   - the output from the pervious script

+## Data Files

+- ovidAll.xml
+  - Ov.
+Met 1, 13
+- vergil.xml
+  - Ver.
+An.
+AP Syllabus, soon to be all of book 1